John Cloberry

-Clobbery was elected MP for Winchester in the two elections of 1679 and in 1681 and sat until 1685.
+Cloberry was elected MP for Winchester in the two elections of 1679 and in 1681 and sat until 1685.

 Cloberry died at the age of 63 and was buried in Winchester Cathedral on 31 January 1688.

 Cloberry married firstly Margaret Erlisman, widow of John Erlisman of Calbourne, Isle of Wight and daughter of Robert Riggs of Fareham.
 He married secondly Anne Wyche, widow of Nathaniel Wyche, merchant of Surat, India and daughter of William Cranmer, merchant adventurer of Rotterdam.
 His daughters married Sir Charles Holte and William Bromley.